AlexandraWeber12/strings/Notes/NotesDuringDevelopment.md

 Post increment requires saving the current value, pre does not need that.
 Prefere pre over post in most cases when the return value of the ++-operator is not required.

+# r-value reference
+The r-value reference was used for the move ctor.
+It seemed like that the r-value reference of the "object-to-be-moved-from" enables the access to private member variables.